islamicoccult/islamicoccult.github.io/_posts/2021-11-19-next_workshop.md

 Welcome to the website of Islamic Occult Studies on the Rise, an online international workshop on the Islamic occult sciences and related matters.
 Below is information on the upcoming meeting.
 Click Schedule in the menu above for the complete list of panels.

-## Next meeting: Friday, November 12, 2021
+## Next meeting: Friday, December 10, 2021

 The schedule for the next meeting is as follows:

-### Panel 1: Maghribi Magic
+### Panel 1: Lettrism & Kabbalah

-Veronica Menaldi, Assistant Professor, *University of Mississippi*
+Elizabeth Sartell, Assistant Professor, *Lewis University*

-José Bellver, Research Fellow, *University of Louvain*
+Beatrice Bottomley, PhD Candidate, *The Warburg Institute*

-### Panel 2: Occult Reformism
+### Panel 2: Talismanry & Geomancy

-Daniel Morgan, Assistant Professor, *Santa Clara University*
+Arianna Dalla Costa, PhD Candidate, *The Warburg Institute*

-Anuj Kaushal, PhD Candidate, *University of Texas at Austin*
+Rao Mohsin Ali Noor, PhD Candidate, *University of Chicago*

 ### Happy Hour!
 1pm til...